Diocese of Camden: 1956 to 1968

 Damiano also opened 17 new elementary schools in the diocese, with total enrollment for all schools increasing by more than 3,000.
-He also founded a diocesan school board in 1965, and greatly expanded the Confraternity of Christian Doctrine.
+He founded a diocesan school board in 1965, and greatly expanded the Confraternity of Christian Doctrine.
 He established the Spanish Catholic Center at Vineland in 1962.
 Damiano initiated the diocese's Brazil mission project in 1961, and the House of Charity Appeal for funding diocesan human services in 1964.
 He delivered the invocation for the 1964 Democratic National Convention in Atlantic City.
-In 1966, Damiano established a new rule to allow interracial weddings in diocesan churches without permission from the diocese.
-Previously, these couples were married only in church rectories.
-Damiano died in 1967.
+In 1966, Damiano established a new rule to allow interracial weddings in churches instead of rectories, as had been the previous practice.
+He died in 1967.

 1968 to 2000

 To replace Damiano, Pope Paul VI named Auxiliary Bishop George Guilfoyle of New York as the next bishop of Camden in 1968.
-Following the assassination of Dr. Martin Luther King Jr. in April 1968, Guilfoyle described racism as "not a mere myth but an ugly reality" and urged Catholics to "purge every fragment of racism among us."
+Following the assassination of Dr. Martin Luther King Jr. in Memphis, Tennessee, in April 1968, Guilfoyle described racism as "not a mere myth but an ugly reality" and urged Catholics to "purge every fragment of racism among us."
 He established a diocesan pastoral council and directed every parish to establish a parish council in 1968.
-He also established the Office of Pastoral Planning, Office of Evangelization, and Secretariat for Education.
+He also established the Office of Pastoral Planning, the Office of Evangelization, and the Secretariat for Education.
 He advocated "the right to life from conception to old age," and established the Pro-Life Office in 1973.

-During his tenure, Guilfoyle erected eight parishes, eleven convents, twenty-three churches, thirty-seven rectories, and six schools.
+During his tenure, Guilfoyle erected eight parishes, eleven convents, 23 churches, 37 rectories, and six schools.
 A retreat house was acquired by the diocese, special education facilities were expanded and a Newman Centre erected at Glassboro State College in Glassboro.
-The diocese built nursing homes and established two residences for the elderly, Victorian Towers and St. Mary's Village.
+The diocese built nursing homes and established two residences for the elderly; Victorian Towers in Cape May in 1973 and St. Mary's Village in Cherry Hill.
 Guilfoyle established an Hispanic Apostolate; Spanish-language Masses in many South Jersey parishes were instituted, while the diocese worked to obtain Spanish-speaking priests, brothers and nuns.

 After Guilfoyle retired in 1989, Pope John Paul II appointed Auxiliary Bishop James T. McHugh of Newark as the next bishop of Camden.
 During his nine-year tenure, he reorganized the diocesan administrative structure and relocated its headquarters to downtown Camden.
 He presided over a diocesan synod in September 1992.
-McHugh created a $63 million Catholic Education Endowment Fund for schools and religious education programs, a five-point plan to reinvigorate Catholic high schools, and supported school voucher legislation in the New Jersey Legislature.
+McHugh created a $63 million Catholic Education Endowment Fund for schools and religious education programs, a five-point plan to reinvigorate Catholic high schools.
+He supported initiatives to enact school voucher legislation in the New Jersey Legislature.
 McHugh became coadjutor bishop of the Diocese of Rockville Centre in 1998.
 Auxiliary Bishop Nicholas DiMarzio of Newark was selected by John Paul II in 1999 as the sixth bishop of Camden.